 In 2012 the University of Nebraska System (NU) and U.S. Strategic Command (USSTRATCOM) engaged in a long-term, strategic partnership by creating a University Affiliated Research Center (UARC) designated by the Department of Defense (DOD).
 NSRI was established to carry the UARC credential for NU.

 The only UARC sponsored by a unified combatant command, NSRI provides mission-essential research and development capabilities for USSTRATCOM as well as other DOD components and federal agencies focused on strategic deterrence and countering weapons of mass destruction.

 NSRI works to fulfill needs within each of its UARC core competencies, areas of expertise in key technical areas.

 - Mission-Related Research

-With the University of Nebraska, NSRI delivers technology, product and strategy development, training, exercises and subject matter expert advice across the spectrum of national security threats and across multiple domains.
-NSRI harnesses its many capabilities through focus areas, which relate to the defined UARC core competencies.
+With the University of Nebraska System, NSRI delivers technology, product and strategy development, training, exercises and subject matter expert advice across the spectrum of national security threats and across multiple domains.
+NSRI harnesses its many capabilities through focus areas, which relate to the defined UARC core competencies (above).